 it is quite common these days to repair brick masonry and other types of masonry via patching rather than complete removal and replacement of the masonry solely due to budgetary restraints.
 While a full replacement of masonry units will last decades, a properly repaired/patched masonry unit/wall will last nearly a decade or sometimes even longer at approx. half the costs of full replacement.
 As most people do not stay in their homes, own a building, etc. that long then this it is often the course of action they choose.
 As a responsible party to the restoration process, a contractor should always be willing to provide realistic and viable options and solutions that will serve the customers’ needs and wants both in the short-term and long-term based on what actually needs done to remedy any masonry leaks, make the wall(s) structurally safe, and make the property look good again.
 Thus, patching is a viable solution.
 However, not all patching materials and/or those skilled individuals doing the patching are equal.

-So, it is very important the consumer selects the best possible contractor in their area to perform the patching of his/her masonry brick, stone, block, stucco, etc. For the preparation and application of the patching method are both vital to the short-term solution to repair brick masonry or any type of masonry.
+So, it is very important the consumer selects the best possible contractor in their area to perform the patching of their masonry brick, stone, block, stucco, etc. For the preparation and application of the patching method are both vital to the short-term solution to repair brick masonry or any type of masonry.
 For obvious reasons, a patch is not going to last as long as a full-blown replacement.
 Hence, it is critical one can get as much longevity out of a patch job as possible.
 There are some very good patching compounds on the market today such as Cathedral Stone’s Jahn Mortars and Mimic by Matrix that are used on important historical buildings, landmarks, parks, etc. These are often used by only the best restoration companies as well even on small residential and commercial projects in Central Ohio.
-So, if trying to do patch work do to budget constraints, at least, use a good company that applies the best products.
+So, if trying to do patch work due to budget constraints, at least, use a good company that applies the best products.
 Also, only the best applicators are trained in these high-end products and are typically very good technicians.
 This vastly increases the chances of the patch work lasting a lot longer.
 This buys you time to save and be able to replace the bad masonry with new masonry one day or sell the place in the meantime.